devvaibhav455/UR5_VR_teleop/README.md

 Follow these steps for installation:

 1. Install URSIM by following the instructions provided in [URSim Installation Guide](https://github.com/githubuser0xFFFF/URSim_Install_Guides/tree/lubuntu-2004-ursim-5.12.2).
+You may ignore the `net-statistics` part.
+Just installing deb packages should be good enough

 2. Install the Steam app for Ubuntu (https://linuxhint.com/install-steamos-on-ubuntu/ )